RobertCraigie/python-ts-graphql-demo/README.md

 ![image](https://user-images.githubusercontent.com/701/141482559-1992d50a-07f1-42e6-b0f6-bc0bb65ccc9e.png)

-SQLAlchemy now has an asyncio extension.
+[Prisma Client Python](https://github.com/RobertCraigie/prisma-client-py) is a new next-generation, fully typed ORM supporting both async and non-async use cases.
 Strawberry is a new-ish GraphQL library based on Python dataclasses that makes full use of type hints and mypy extensions.
 Codegen can generate typed React hooks in TypeScript.
 This template or reference project shows how all these pieces can be put together for an awesome typed developer experience.